BigDataBiology/co-args/notes/stream-notes.md

 # Stream notes

+## 2024-04-30

+We had processed proGenomes _by biosample_ and not _by genome_, thus often having multiple entries for the same genome.

 ## 2024-04-19

 We wrote code to download [proGenomes](https://progenomes.embl.de/), organised by specI cluster (a specI cluster is going to be our definition of _species_).